Satisfiability Thresholds for Regular Occupation Problems: Introduction

 \subsection{Open Problems}

-As mentioned in Section \ref{s_related_problems}, we focus on the analysis of random regular CSPs with determined constraints.
-The starting point for this systematic study are $r$-in-$k$ occupation problems, where we rigorously established the threshold for $r=2$ and $k=4$.
-However, apart from the optimization step in the second moment calculation our proof canonically extends to the general case.
-A rigorous proof of this step for general $r$ and $k$ is involved, but further assumptions may significantly simplify the analysis.
+In this work we rigorously establish the threshold for $r=2$ and $k\in\mathbb Z_{\ge 4}$ for the random regular $r$-in-$k$ occupation problem.
+A rigorous proof for general $r$ (and $k$) seems to be involved, but further assumptions may significantly simplify the analysis.
 For example, as an extension of the current work one may focus on $r$-in-$2r$ occupation problems, where the constraints are symmetric in the colors.
-As can be seen from our proof, this yields useful symmetry properties of the objective function $\frac{\DKL{Q}{Q^*}}{\DKL{P}{P^*}}$.
-Further, as suggested by the literature \cite{coja2018b, coja2018, coja2018a} such \emph{balanced} problems \cite{zdeborova2011, zdeborova2008a} are usually more accessible to a rigorous study.
-On the other hand, the optimization usually also significantly simplifies if only carried out for $k\ge k_0(r)$ for some large $k_0(r)$, as this pushes the minimum to the boundary of the function domain.
+As can be seen from our proof, this yields useful symmetry properties.
+Further, as suggested by the literature \cite{coja2018, coja2018a} such \emph{balanced} problems \cite{zdeborova2011, zdeborova2008a} are usually more accessible to a rigorous study.
+On the other hand, the optimization usually also significantly simplifies if only carried out for $k\ge k_0(r)$ for some (large) $k_0(r)$.

-Apart from the generalizations discussed above, results for the $r$-in-$k$ occupation problems are also still outstanding for Erdős-Rényi type CSPs.
-An analysis of this related problem might allow to tackle the crucial optimization step from a different perspective and thereby also help to establish the thresholds for the regular version.

-From the algorithmic perspective, although some methods have been developed for simple graphs \cite{frieze1996}, we are not aware of algorithms designed specifically to identify solutions of the regular occupation problems (like WalkSAT for the $k$-SAT problem), only general methods like belief propagation based decimiation.
-However, problem specific obstacles for the design of such algorithms were discussed in \cite{zdeborova2008a}.